JianxingHuang/ecint/README.md

-# ElectroChemical Interficial simualtion package (ECINT)
+# ElectroChemical Interfacial simualtion package (ECINT)

-This package is a workflow package based on Aiida and Ase.
+The package contains some workflows designed for simulation of electrocheical systems, which are based on the widely used scientific workflow package `AiiDA` and `ASE`.
 The simulation of electrochemical system requires a lot of labor works.
 Therefore, we created this package.

 This package is initially led by Jingfang, Yunpei and Yongbin.